-11. WHO should mobilize resources for preparedness and response to acute public health events.
-These include concluding negotiations with donor countries, the African Development Bank, the World Bank, regional economic communities and humanitarian partners.

-12. Member States should increase budget allocations to strengthen IHR (2005) core capacities.
-This will ensure emergency preparedness, particularly through the strengthening of integrated disease surveillance and response and the adoption of a multisectoral approach to address public health threats.
-The Regional Committee is requested to take note of this report and endorse the next steps.
+- 11. WHO should mobilize resources for preparedness and response to acute public health events.
+These include concluding negotiations with donor countries, the African Development Bank, the World Bank, regional economic communities and humanitarian partners. - 12.
+Member States should increase budget allocations to strengthen IHR (2005) core capacities.
+This will ensure emergency preparedness, particularly through the strengthening of integrated disease surveillance and response and the adoption of a multisectoral approach to address public health threats. - 13.
+The Regional Committee took note of the report and endorsed the next steps.